 In This Article

 Ezekiel Bread Ingredients

-Ezekiel bread has very simple and wholesome ingredients.
+Ezekiel bread has very simple, wholesome, and non-GMO ingredients.
 Unlike other store-bought loaves of bread, Ezekiel bread is made from 100% whole grains and legumes and is free from any added sugars or preservatives.

 The ingredients of this bread include: